otrv4/otrv4/otrv4.md

 ### Session expiration

-An attacker may capture some messages with the plan to compromise their ephemeral secrets at a later time.
+An attacker may capture some messages to compromise their ephemeral secrets at a later time.
 To mitigate against this, message keys should be deleted regularly.
 OTRv4 implements this by detecting whether a new ECDH key has been generated within a certain amount of time.
 If it hasn't, then the session is expired.

 To expire the session: